jonathanong/js-style-guide/README.md

 Whenever possible, split your code into multiple files and modules!
 Each module should be defined:

-- From high level to lower level
+- From high level to low level - when reading the code, developers should immediately understand how the module works, then continue reading to learn the implementation details.
-- From public to private
+- From public to private - when creating modules, the most important aspect is the `input -> output`.
+This should be almost immediately obviously.

 Code in a single file should generally be structured in the following order: